+University Sanctions

-• University Sanctions: Any violation of the University's Drug and Alcohol Policy may be disciplined in accordance with the University's disciplinary procedures for students and for employees.
+Any violation of the University's Drug and Alcohol Policy may be disciplined in accordance with the University's disciplinary procedures for students and for employees.
 Further, the University may refer the student or employee for criminal prosecution.
 Any sanction imposed by the University is independent of, and is in addition to, any penalty imposed in connection with a criminal conviction.

 The sanctions that may be imposed on a student include, but are not limited to, probation, and suspension, dismissal and expulsion from University housing and/or the University.
-The sanctions imposed on an employee may include, but are not limited to, the termination of his or her employment.
+The sanctions imposed on an employee may include the termination of his or her employment.